pyranid/pyranid/README.md

 When multiple custom column mappers apply, Pyranid tries them in the order supplied.
 Returning `MappingResult.fallback()` lets the next applicable mapper run; if none handles the value, normal mapping continues.

+When mapping JavaBeans or records, custom column mappers run against matched properties or components.
+Row-type custom mapping is for single-column results that represent the target value itself.

 ```java
 // Your application-specific type
 class MySpecialType {